faceless2/filemanager/README.md

 ... etc until the file is complete
 ```

-The `delete` path recursively removes the path, whether it is a file or directory.
-All files/directories must be writable and permissions for all of them are checked recursiively before any deletions start.
+The `delete` command recursively removes the path, whether it is a file or directory.
+All files/directories and their descendents must be writable and that must be verified before any deletions start.
 A list of all the deleted paths are returned in the reply.

 ```
 GET /filemanager.cgi/delete?path=/subdirectory